39 top tips for fishkeepers

 8. Join a fish club

 Have you ever thought about joining your local fish club?
-Some clubs may seem a little antiquated, but they all contain one important factor, and that is experienced fishkeepers.
-A good club will have hundreds of years worth of combined fishkeeping experience and expertise, and they are a good place to pick up home-bred fish and unusual species as well.
+Fish clubs may seem a little antiquated, but they all contain one important factor, and that is experienced fishkeepers.
+A good club will have hundreds of years worth of combined fishkeeping experience and expertise.
+They are a good place to pick up home-bred fish and unusual species as well.

 If you specialise in a certain type of fish, you could join a national club that caters just for them.
-Choose cichlids, goldfish, catfish, livebearers, anabantoids or killifish to name just a few, and you will enter a world of people who are fanatical and approachable about the type of fish that you love.
+Choose from cichlids, goldfish, catfish, livebearers, anabantoids or killifish to name just a few.
+You will enter a world of people who are fanatical and approachable about the type of fish that you love.

-As frustrating as it may seem, if you are inexperienced in keeping fish, you really should opt for hardy, non-aggressive species first.
+As frustrating as it may seem, if you are inexperienced, you really should opt for hardy, non-aggressive species first.
 Hardy first fish will feed readily and acclimatise to most types of water, even water that may be slightly too hot or cold.
-Platies and danios have stood the test of time and may be hardier than goldfish in some circumstances.
-They may even breed.

-The advantage of keeping hardy fish initially is that you can practise feeding and water changes on them, and it won’t end in disaster if at first your methods are a bit crude.
+The advantage of keeping hardy fish initially is that you can practise feeding and water changes on them.
+If something goes slightly wrong it won’t end in disaster.

 Daily maintenance may take just a few seconds, checking that equipment is functioning and the front glass is clean.